-During the past few months, we have had some damaging storms here in the Twin Cities.
-If your home has been affected by the destructive elements, you already know some of the questions that go through a homeowner’s mind when initially assessing the aftermath of the weather:
+During the past few months, we have had damaging storms in the Twin Cities.
+Suppose your home has been affected by the destructive elements.
+In that case, you already know some of the questions that go through a homeowner’s mind when initially assessing the aftermath of the weather:

 - How do you know if the damage done to your home is enough to justify filing an insurance claim?

 - When should you call a local roofing or siding contractor to come out for a storm inspection?

 - And, how do you know if this contractor is the right contractor for you – not a storm-chasing “door knocker”?
 (Someone who shows up on your doorstep after a storm to pressure you to make a quick, not always informed decision about your potential repairs or replacements.)

 Here at 22nd Century Roofing, we genuinely want to help you in these overwhelming moments.
 We prefer to assess the damage at a time convenient for you, help educate you about your options, and give you the time needed to do your research – about our company, get a second opinion – whatever it is you need to make the best and most informed decision for you, your home, and your family.

 Remember, when filing an insurance claim in the state of Minnesota, you have the right to choose who you work with, so why wouldn’t you choose the best?